Shane Ibbs

 School Storytelling

 Stories are chosen to suit the year group and to cover school topics.
-Every story set is bespoke to the childrens age and the topics covered.
-I tend to tell traditional World Stories and stories from the Traveller community.
+Every story set is bespoke to the children’s age and the topics covered.
+Shane tells traditional stories from around the World and also stories from the Traveller community.

 If you’d like to arrange Shane to visit, and to share a seasonal or themed storytelling set, or to run a storytelling workshop, please feel free to get in touch.